 Steve has been involved with Pride in London since May 2013 and has worked in communications and operations teams, and was Deputy Director of Community Engagement from 2015 until he stood down in summer 2017.
-He is founder and Co-Chair of the UK Pride Organisers Network, founded in October 2016 to bring together the 90+ LGBT+ Pride organisers in the UK.
-Steve is also Co-Chair of InterPride’s Communications Committee.
+He is founder and was Co-Chair of the UK Pride Organisers Network, founded in October 2016 to bring together the 90+ LGBT+ Pride organisers in the UK.
+He is a patron of Isle of Wight Pride.